Roger Hiorns: Untitled 2010

 Saturday 23 November 2013 - Sunday 1 June 2014

-Roger Hiorns' Untitled, 2010 will be displayed concurrently in firstsite's Entrance Space.
+Roger Hiorns' Untitled, 2010 is displayed concurrently in firstsite's Entrance Space.

 The sculpture consists of two engines from a decommissioned military surveillance aeroplane.
 The Boeing EC-135c aircraft was part of a fleet that gathered intelligence as part of an ongoing US initiative codenamed 'Operation Looking Glass', begun in 1961.
 Contained within the engines is a measure of crushed anti-depressant drugs.